MSLNZ/ls_digital_level/README.md

 *  queue

-Works on win 7 Lenovo thinkpad
+Works on win 7 Lenovo thinkpad, also got working on win 10 on HP Elitebook

 ## Initial Pairing